 In the same release, Mr. Norden recognized the importance of remaining faithful to HomeBridge’s founding principles: “We will remain an entrepreneurial, flexible and nimble mortgage banker by effectively balancing profitability and volume, while continuing our commitment to operating in compliance with the current mortgage lending regulatory landscape.”

-The Prospect Mortgage transaction was the latest in a series of major initiatives championed by Peter Norden.
 In 2014, he oversaw a rebranding effort that changed the company’s name from Real Estate Mortgage Network, Inc. (REMN) to HomeBridge Financial Services, Inc. The name change and rebranding was the culmination of a months-long review process.
 According to a release announcing the name change and rebranding effort, Norden and his executive team sought to highlight the organization’s commitment to simplifying the path to homeownership for ordinary Americans.

 “We believe it is a smart move, particularly for our retail mortgage segment, because it directly correlates to what we do for home buyers, homeowners and housing industry professionals,” Peter Norden said in the release, adding: “We provide a bridge to fulfilling the American dream of homeownership.”

 In 2013, not long into his tenure as CEO, Mr. Norden oversaw the creation of HomeBridge Wholesale, a wholesale mortgage operation that complements the company’s retail division and original wholesale platform, REMN Wholesale.